Anna Mary Howitt: Painter, writer and women's rights activist

-Most likely, the portrait painter and miniaturist Margaret Gillies who had contributed many portraits to the exhibitions of the Royal Academy of Arts during the 1830s and 1840s, including a portrait of Mary Howitt in 1847, exhibited a portrait of Anna Mary at Royal Academy in 1849.
-Given the title, 'Miss Howitt', the miniature or pencil portrait could also refer to Anna Mary's younger sister, Margaret Howitt.
+The portrait painter and miniaturist Margaret Gillies, who had contributed many portraits to the exhibitions of the Royal Academy of Arts during the 1830s and 1840s, including a portrait of Mary Howitt in 1847, exhibited a portrait of Anna Mary at the Royal Academy in 1849.
 Gillies was very close to the Howitt family and was an important mentor for Anna Mary.

-In 1847 she illustrated her mother's book The Children's Year.
+She illustrated many of her mother's books, including The Children's Year (1847) which chronicles a full year (1845-1846) in the lives of Mary Howitt's two youngest children, Charlton (Herbert) and Margaret (Meggy).
+Anna Mary also appeared as 'Mary' in this story.